Kitware/SMQTK-Core/docs/plugins_configuration.rst

 :class:`.Configurable` mixins when constructing your own new interfaces.
 To facilitate this, and to reduce excessive typing, we provide the :class:`.Plugfigurable` helper class.
-This class does not add or change any functionality.
+It is mostly a convenience the multiply inherit from both mixin types.
-It is merely a convenience to indicate the multiply inherit from both mixin types.
+It also can be used seamlessly with `Pydantic <https://pydantic.dev/>`__.
 Also regarding multiple in inheritance, either :class:`.Pluggable' nor :class:`.Configurable` define a `__init__` method, so